andersjel/boxes/README.md

 ## Using with *matplotlib*

-The *boxes* module was written as a more powerfull alternative to the subfigure support of *matplotlib* and provides some glue code for this usage.
+The *boxes* module was written as a more powerful alternative to the subfigure support of *matplotlib* and provides some glue code for this usage.
 Here is an example